West Palm Beach

-West Palm Beach serves as Palm Beach’s administrative center and bears much historic significance as the oldest municipality in South Florida.
-West Palm Beach, Florida is anything but antiquated; its bustling downtown area and thriving arts and culture make West Palm Beach, Florida perfect for potential homeowners looking for a more urban lifestyle.
+West Palm Beach serves as Palm Beach County’s administrative center and bears much historic significance as the oldest municipality in South Florida.
+West Palm Beach, Florida is anything but antiquated; its bustling downtown area and thriving arts and culture make the area perfect for potential homeowners looking for a more urban lifestyle.

-- West Palm Beach was originally built as a commercial city to house the workforce serving Palm Beach’s hotels.
+- Originally built as a commercial city to house the workforce serving Palm Beach’s hotels.
 Later on it would become a busy frontier town, experience a downfall, and then pick up again.
 Years of developing prestigious communities and villages turned West Palm Beach into the city it is today.

 - The West Palm Beach Historic Preservation Program maintains 16 historical neighborhoods.
 There, modifications to buildings must adhere to certain ordinances to preserve their original look.

-- Like many other places in Palm Beach County, West Palm Beach is a popular destination for golf and water activities.
+- Like many other places in Palm Beach County, it is a popular destination for golf and water activities.
 The PGA site lists more than 20 golf courses in the city alone!
 Because of its convenience to the Atlantic Ocean and several other waterways, the city also boasts of plenty of opportunities for boating, fishing, snorkeling, and kayaking.

 - To shop, dine, party, and observe the growing art scene, people flock to downtown Clematis Street where just about everything is located, including the European-inspired shopping complex, Cityplace.